 Parental Stress Factor: Depends.
 Will you be riding at the same time with your kids?
 Will your kids be doing stunts where falling might result in an injury?
 Do your kids get frustrated and start crying when their tires get stuck or they can’t get back on their bikes?
 Are you stressed when you’re trying to help your kid and other bikers are passing you or close by?
 Certainly, you’ll deal with these questions or similar ones.

 Physical Difficulty: This type of riding is very hard and physically challenging.
 Even the beginner-level routes demand concentration, balance, and nerve.
 Although challenging, your kids will learn important biking skills that will translate in other forms of physical play.

 Family Fun Factor: If your family rides together, this would rate very high on my scale!
-I think it would be so cool to see an entire family out on the various courses, and I’m sure it will happen within the first days of opening.
+I think it’s common for entire families to hit the various courses together.
+Don’t be afraid to give it a try with your children.

 Pet Friendly: Definitely not a place for a pet!

 Weather Considerations: Finally, an indoor spot for bikers who don’t want to venture out in the cold wet mud for 8-months of the year!
 This business is genius!